pmndrs/react-nil/readme.md

 [![Build Status](https://img.shields.io/travis/react-spring/react-nil/master?style=flat&colorA=000000&colorB=000000)](https://travis-ci.org/react-spring/react-nil)
 [![Version](https://img.shields.io/npm/v/react-nil?style=flat&colorA=000000&colorB=000000)](https://www.npmjs.com/package/react-nil)

-This is a custom react renderer that renders `null`, literally.
-It has no native elements.
+This is a custom react renderer that only renders `null`, literally.
 That sounds crazy to you?
-Well, it still runs *logical* (non-visual) React components, with all the benefits that brings.
+Well, think of it, React can render visual components, they return a view, or logical components, without a view.

 ```bash
 npm install react-nil
 ```

-#### But ... why?
+#### Clearly nothing to see here, moving on ... :)

-Think of how hard managing async side effects in Node is.
-In React you can mark and pack away effects into useEffect, memoize via useMemo, there is Suspense to orchestrate async requests, context to communicate data.
-And of course — the entire React eco system is now at your finger tips: Redux, Recoil, GraphQl, whatever you need.
+Step back a moment and think about how hard managing side effects and async tasks in Node is.
+In React on this other hand this is inbuilt, you mark and pack away effects into useEffect, memoize via useMemo, there is Suspense to orchestrate async ops, context to communicate data.
+And of course — the entire React eco system is available: Redux, Recoil, GraphQl, whatever you need.

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry